"Okay, we don't have long to admire this place." I say.

 "Right."
 I say.

 I scramble to the desk and stand on it, smacking the metal rod that holds the electric whip against it so it shatters.
-I look to Mia.
-She gives me a thumbs up.
+The impact echoes through the room, shards scattering at my feet.
+I glance at Mia.
+She gives me a thumbs up, a silent confirmation of our unspoken trust—the kind built on reading each other's intent through nothing more than instinct and the smallest of cues.

 "Now trade places with me."
 She says as I hop off of the desk.